yjo5252/yjo5252/README.md

 ### Hi there 👋

 1️⃣ 🧑‍🚀 Hello.
-My name is Yeeun Jo, who studied a double major in Computer Engineering and Digital Humanities.
-My research area lies in the overlapping area of Human-computer interaction, Artificial intelligence, and Security and Privacy.
-I am in the joureny of finding more designated research statemnt.
+My name is Yeeun Jo,

 2️⃣ I love to travel, so I was looking for a way for college students to go abroad.
-I fell in love with XR while developing a VR game project at the EPIT University summer exchange program in Paris, France!
-Since then, I have been working on a development project, and in 2021, I applied AR technology in an in-school media art class to produce and display brand marketing works.
+I fell in love with software program while developing a VR game project at the EPIT University summer exchange program in Paris, France!
+Since then, I have been working on a development project, and in 2021, I applied AR technology in an in-school media arts class to produce and display brand marketing works.

-3️⃣ My fields of interest include Human-centered AI, XR service, BCI brain science service, IT product experience, and media art!
+3️⃣ My fields of interest spans on Human-centered computing and Usable Privacy and Security.

 4️⃣ I want to create a service that uses technology to design people's lives!<br>
-✨ Long-term goal (10 years) Research and service development in the fields of Human Computer Interaction and Human Factors.<br>
+✨ Research and service development in the fields of Human Computer Interaction and Human Factors.<br>
-✨ Short-term goal (6 months) XR development project, algorithm solving practice, and reading paper and research topics in HCI/AI/Haptic Interface.

 5️⃣ My hobbies are tennis, photography, watching exhibitions/movies/documents, and visiting restaurants!
 I enjoy working on collaborative environment.
 I wish you all the best!💜